martinlugton/martinlugton.github.io/_posts/2019-06-15-Rethinking Capitalism.md

 *Notes on a lecture by Eric Beinhocker on ‘The economy as a complex and evolving system’*

-<iframe title="W5 academic lecture - Eric Beinhocker: The economy as a complex and evolving system" width="640" height="360" src="Rethinking%20Capitalism%20%E2%80%93%20Martin%20Lugton_files/7-RdnoxSZiM.htm" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/7-RdnoxSZiM?si=fzC36MJVVVPUBAUl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The income of the bottom 90% of earners in the US has stagnated from 1973 onwards.